Confession (religion): Methodism

-The Book of Worship of The United Methodist Church contains the rite for private confession and absolution in A Service of Healing II, in which the minister pronounces the words "In the name of Jesus Christ, you are forgiven!"; some Methodist churches have regularly scheduled auricular confession and absolution, while others make it available upon request.
+The Book of Worship of The United Methodist Church contains the rite for private confession and absolution in "A Service of Healing II", in which the minister pronounces the words "In the name of Jesus Christ, you are forgiven!"; some Methodist churches have regularly scheduled auricular confession and absolution, while others make it available upon request.
 Near the time of death, many Methodists confess their sins and receive absolution from an ordained minister, in addition to being anointed.
 Since Methodism holds the office of the keys to "belong to all baptized persons", private confession does not necessarily need to be made to a pastor, and therefore lay confession is permitted, although this is not the norm.

-As with Lutheranism, in the Methodist tradition, corporate confession is the most common practice, with the Methodist liturgy including "prayers of confession, assurance and pardon".
+In the Methodist tradition, corporate confession is the most common practice, with the Methodist liturgy including "prayers of confession, assurance and pardon".
 The traditional confession of The Sunday Service, the first liturgical text used by Methodists, comes from the service of Morning Prayer in The Book of Common Prayer.

 The confession of one's sin is particularly important before receiving Holy Communion; the official United Methodist publication about the Eucharist titled This Holy Mystery states that:

 In Methodism, the minister is bound by the Seal of the Confessional, with The Book of Discipline stating "All clergy of The United Methodist Church are charged to maintain all confidences inviolate, including confessional confidences"; any confessor who divulges information revealed in confession is subject to being defrocked in accordance with canon law.

 The Book of Offices and Services of the Order of Saint Luke, a Methodist religious order, contains a corporate Service of Prayer for Reconciliation in addition to a Rite of Reconciliation for Individual Persons.

-Many Methodists, like other Protestants, regularly practice confession of their sin to God Himself, holding that "When we do confess, our fellowship with the Father is restored.
-He extends His parental forgiveness.
-He cleanses us of all unrighteousness, thus removing the consequences of the previously unconfessed sin.
-We are back on track to realise the best plan that He has for our lives."

 Irvingism

 In the Irvingian Churches, such as the New Apostolic Church, persons may confess their sins to an Apostle.
 The Apostle is then able to "take the confession and proclaim absolution".
+A seal of confession ensures that confidentiality between the Apostle and Penitent is maintained.
 In cases of grave urgency, any priestly minister can hear confessions and pronounce absolutions.
+Auricular confession is not necessary for forgiveness, but it may provide peace if a believer feels burdened.